mthirani/Perfect-Timing/README.md

 # Perfect-Timing
-Two web-based stopwatches (one counting up and the other counting down) A small set of stop watches in a single web page to play around with, contains the below requirement:
+Two web-based stopwatches (one counting up and the other counting down).
+A small set of stop watches in a single web page to play around with, contains the below requirement:

 1. An Input field: in which the user can specify how many seconds to count up to / down from. (calling this as countTarget.)